hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		  to the value in the specified cell and inturn call the python function.

+	* cell contents are evaluated and cached when user updates/modifies any cell content.
+	  This ensures that spreadsheets with heavy calculations can still be displayed quickly without any calculation overhead, in general.

 * Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)